Where is the library located and how do I get there?

 How much does it cost to make copies?

 Black and white photocopying is available for $0.10 per page.

 You can find full-text on-line journal articles from thousands of journals and other periodicals by using electronic databases.
 The databases can be accessed through the Athens State University Library webpage.
 For on campus access, select Find Articles on Campus.
 From off-campus, click on Off-Campus Access to Resources, then enter a valid Athens State user name and password.
 This will take you to the Central Search feature, which enables you to search for information in the electronic databases, the library catalog, and selected authoritative web sites.
 The most effective option is to search individual databases by clicking “Search by Database” at the top of the search screen, and then selecting specific, relevant databases for your topic.

 Inquiries about specific titles carried by the Library, and questions regarding the selection and use of appropriate databases, should be directed to the Reference Librarian.
 Informational sheets are available describing the nature and use of the major databases.

 The Library subscribes to selected current periodicals in print and has a sizable collection of older print journals as well.
 These are located on the first floor of the Library.
 A printed list of these journals is available at the circulation desk and at the reference desk.

 What are e-books and how do I access them?

 Electronic books (e-books) are full-text books that are available in an on-line format.
-The ASU Library has over 60,000 e-books available for use from three collections: NetLibrary, the Humanities eBook project by ACLS Humanities E-Book, and the Credo Reference database.
+The Athens State Library has over 60,000 e-books available for use from three collections: NetLibrary, the Humanities eBook project by ACLS Humanities E-Book, and the Credo Reference database.
 These are identified in the catalog by red or green e-book icons.
 NetLibrary books are identified by red icons, and ACLS and Credo books are identified by green icons.